 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has requested a CT-guided biopsy.
 The CT scanner uses X-rays and advanced computer programs to create detailed images inside your body.
-This is a minimally-invasive procedure that can usually be done without an overnight stay in the hospital.
-During a biopsy, one of our physicians will use images generated by a CT scanner (also called a Cat scan) to accurately insert a needle into the suspect tissue, allowing a sample to be removed for testing.
+This is a minimally invasive procedure that can usually be done without an overnight stay in the hospital.
+During a biopsy, one of our physicians will use images generated by a CT scanner (also called a cat scan) to accurately insert a needle into the tissue or organ, allowing a sample to be removed for testing.
 Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, chief, Body CT.

-You will need current blood tests (BUN and Creatinine) before your biopsy; as well as tests for PT, PTT and platelets.
+You will need blood tests for PT, PTT and platelets.
 You should discuss these tests with your referring physician before the day of your biopsy.

 Do not take aspirin or aspirin-related medications for seven days before your procedure.
 You should discuss any changes to your medications with your physician.